Stomski/tinyApp/README.md

 so it seems to me that the easiest way to manage the single page, modular app interface will be to build seperate `<sections>` that will seperate each of the above 5 goal sections,

-and then a script or CSS that cycles through the sections
+and then a script or CSS that cycles through the sections?

+what displays as the title on the tab? preferably the tool im using but lets be honest its not gonna start that way